Why is the Resurrection So Important?

 notes

-The resurrection of Jesus Christ is meant to be shared person to person as the most important thing to say about Jesus Christ.
-There are lots of things to say about Jesus Christ, but none is more important to mention than his substitutional death, and resurrection.
+The resurrection of Jesus Christ is meant to be personally shared as a crucial aspect of the message about Him.
+While there are many things to say about Jesus, none is more significant than His substitutional death and resurrection.

 1. J. Vernon McGee, Thru The Bible Commentary: Volumes 1-5 (OliveTree Bible Software, Version 6.9.3) notes on 1 Corinthians 15:1-4